 Is there anything more frustrating than when your dog won’t drink water on a hot day?

 Going to extreme lengths to get your dog to drink

 Quite possibly, the poodle is more focused on the game and the attention than actually drinking the water.
 In her eyes, it’s probably a bonus that she’s being hydrated at the same time.

-How much water does your dog need?
+How much water does your dog need to drink?

-One study that we found says that dogs need to drink between 20-70ml of water per kilo of their body weight every day.
-Elsewhere, we’ve seen people mention giving a dog between 50-100ml of water per kilo per day.
+One study that we found says that dogs need to drink between 20-70 ml of water per kilo of their body weight every day.
+Elsewhere, we’ve seen people mention giving a dog between 50-100 ml of water per kilo per day.
 If you were to look at a figure of 50ml of water per kilo, somewhere in between these two estimates, that would mean that a 30kg Labrador would need 1.5 litres of water a day.

-When your dog needs more water
+How to know when your dog needs more water

-Dogs need more water than usual if:
+Dogs need to drink more water than usual if:

 - They’re eating dry food, rather than wet food (check the label / ask your vet for guidance)